Belgaum border dispute: BCC's 2005 resolution

-On 27 October 2005, the MES-controlled BCC, amidst strong opposition by the Indian National Congress, Bharatiya Janata Party (BJP) and few independents, passed a resolution requesting the Karnataka State government and the Supreme Court of India to merge the disputed border areas in the districts of Belagavi (including Khanapura, Nippani and Belagavi city), Uttara Kannada (including Karwar and Haliyal) and Bidar (including Bhalki, Aurad and Basavakalyan) with Maharashtra.
+On 27 October 2005, the MES-controlled BCC, amidst strong opposition by the Indian National Congress, Bharatiya Janata Party (BJP) and few independents, passed a resolution requesting the Karnataka State government and the Supreme Court of India to merge the disputed border areas in the districts of Belgaum (including Khanapura, Nippani and Belgaum city), Uttara Kannada (including Karwar and Haliyal) and Bidar (including Bhalki, Aurad and Basavakalyan) with Maharashtra.
 The entire opposition, including Congress, BJP and a few independents, boycotted the meeting.
 The meeting also witnessed intense verbal clashes between the MES and the opposition.
 Assistant Executive Officer, N.D.
 Achanur advised MES members not to pass a resolution against the interest of the state.
 When MES members refused to heed his advice, the officer walked out of the office.
 The officials of various departments present to provide details of their departments also walked out.

 Some members of Karnataka group called Kannada Rakshana Vedike manhandled the BCC mayor Vijay More, former mayor Shivaji Sunthakar and former legislator B I Patil, outside the Karnataka Legislators' Home in Bangalore.
 The attackers tore Vijay More's shirt and daubed him with black paint.

 On 10 November, the Mayor was served with a showcause notice by the Karnataka Government asking why the resolution should not be cancelled under Section 98 and 99 of the KMC Act.
 On 17 November, the government cancelled the resolution, without waiting for the Mayor's reply.
 On 17 November, it served another notice that sought an explanation from the Mayor as to why the BCC should not be dissolved under Section 99 of the KMC Act.